 - We have published a book “Daresbury: The Story of a Parish in World War One’

 But that’s not all!
 We have become a very active group, interested in the whole history of the parish and our work is far from done.
-We will, of course, be celebrating 100 years since the end of WW1 in November 2018 and the soldiers stories will continue to be updated as new information comes to light.
-The stories of the ‘Extraordinary Women’ of the parish will be told later in the year.
+We celebrated 100 years since the end of WW1 in November 2018 and the soldiers stories will continue to be updated on our website as new information comes to light.
 We are fascinated by the buildings that have now disappeared, the chapels and churches and the pubs and publicans.
 Look out for information about all of these during the course of the next 12 months.

 We are interested in every aspect of the history of Daresbury, Moore, Preston Brook, Newton-by-Daresbury, Hatton, Keckwick and Sandymoor.